thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 - Can be passed around, but not manipulated.
-- ...but Clang probably *still* has to be taught how to manage the retain count of an opaque Swift object, and doing so in the same way as dispatch_queue_t and friends may be dangerous (see <os/object.h> -- it's pretending they're NSObjects, which they are)
+- ...but Clang probably *still* has to be taught how to manage the retain count of an opaque Codira object, and doing so in the same way as dispatch_queue_t and friends may be dangerous (see <os/object.h> -- it's pretending they're NSObjects, which they are)
 - Requires framework authors to make an arbitrary decision that may not be